Kanishk-Dendukuri/Portfolio/README.md

 # Portfolio

 Hey there!
 My name is Kanishk Dendukuri and this is my portfolio.
-Below you will see some highlights of my projects.
-I was first exposed to programming when I was in middle school in 2017, in which I made two player scratch games.
-In 10th grade, I took AP Computer Science A, in which I learned alot of java.
+Below you will see highlights of my projects.
+I was first exposed to programming when I was in middle school where I made two player scratch games.
+In 10th grade, I took AP Computer Science A, in which I learned java and worked on a project at the end of the class.
 In 2020, as a junior, I took iOS Development and developed several games.
 In 12th grade, 2022, I am taking Advanced iOS App Development to learn more advanced game development and am working on a game with my friends.

 # Scratch

-I first started learing programming with a simple two player car racing game called [CarRace](https://scratch.mit.edu/projects/163303345/) where players race around a small track to get to the finish line first.
+I first started learing programming with a simple two player car racing game called [CarRace](https://scratch.mit.edu/projects/163303345/).
+In the game players race around a small track to get to the finish line first.
 If a player goes outside the track they get reset back to the start.
 ![CarRace](https://user-images.githubusercontent.com/65775557/161588718-9a4a12f1-402b-458b-a553-81c672e196e4.png)

-After getting used to scrtach I decided to make a two player coop pacman game named [pac man-10](https://scratch.mit.edu/projects/164566851/) where a player can choose between single player and coop more with the goal of eating all the green dots before the enimies kill you.
+After getting used to scrtach I decided to make a two player coop pacman game named [pac man-10](https://scratch.mit.edu/projects/164566851/) where a player can choose between single player and coop mode with the goal of eating all the green dots before the enimies kill you.
 It even has multiple levels.
 ![Screen Shot 2022-04-04 at 11 28 30 AM](https://user-images.githubusercontent.com/65775557/161589517-4d59b96a-d5c9-4692-b072-8a9967402085.png)